-We have developed the RAPIDecision[®] underwriting process to support the quick issuance of our RAPIDecision[®] products.
-The first step in our RAPIDecision[®] underwriting process is for a consumer to complete a coverage application.
+We have developed the RAPIDecision® underwriting process to support the quick issuance of our RAPIDecision® products.
+The first step in our RAPIDecision® underwriting process is for a consumer to complete a coverage application.
 We verify the medical history and conditions disclosed in the application using automated web-based links to reporting and statistical agencies and a data base service with pharmaceutical records.
 The underwriting decision is made based on this information.
-The RAPIDecision[®] underwriting process is supported by our proprietary technology platforms that allow us to obtain an underwriting decision during or shortly after the initial call, and if not, 24 to 48 hours after that initial call.
-These technology platforms are our Rapid Application, or Rapid App, and Fidelity Life Association Sales Handler, or FLASH, systems.
+The RAPIDecision® underwriting process is supported by our proprietary technology platforms that allow us to obtain an underwriting decision during or shortly after the initial call, and if not, 24 to 48 hours after that initial call.
+This technology platform is our Fidelity Life Association Sales Handler, or FLASH, system.

 Consistent with our business strategy and our view of the needs of our customers, we do not perform medical underwriting in the traditional way prior to the issuance of a policy.
-Typically, in our industry, the life insurance underwriting process takes place prior to policy issuance and involves a paramedical examination, blood and urine testing and other tests designed to assess the underwriting risk and the lowest premium appropriate for the level of risk involved.
+Traditionally, in our industry, the life insurance underwriting process takes place prior to policy issuance and involves a paramedical examination, blood and urine testing and other tests designed to assess the underwriting risk and the lowest premium appropriate for the level of risk involved.
 Such traditional underwriting delays policy issuance after an application is submitted by several weeks.
 This delay makes it difficult to achieve acceptable placement ratios in call center sales, leading to lost sales and unrecovered costs.
-In contrast, our primary underwriting this exam or postponing it until after policy issuance, we are able to issue coverage far more quickly, although without access to up front medical data that is standard in industry underwriting practices.
+In contrast, our primary underwriting process is designed to support the quick issuance of policies.
+We therefore do not typically require an initial paramedical exam.
+By not requiring this exam or postponing it until after policy issuance, we are able to issue coverage far more quickly, although without access to up front medical data that is standard in industry underwriting practices.
 This means that our insurance products generally are issued at lower face amounts and a relatively higher price per dollar of coverage as compared to medically underwritten products.
-If medical underwriting is completed after the initial sale of a RAPIDecision[®] Life policy, the policy benefits may be improved based on the underwriting results to increase the proportion of all-cause term life insurance coverage, typically with no increase in premium.
+If medical underwriting is completed after the initial sale of a RAPIDecision® Life policy, the policy benefits may be improved based on the underwriting results to increase the proportion of all-cause term life insurance coverage, typically with no increase in premium.

 Fidelity Life employs a small staff of full-time employee underwriters.
-Most of the underwriting of individual policies is performed on an outsourced basis, primarily using three contract underwriting firms.
-Given the quick-issue nature of many of Fidelity Life's products, it is important to our business to be able to access underwriting services on an as-needed basis.
+Most of the underwriting of individual policies is performed on an outsourced basis, primarily using two contract underwriting firms.
+Given the quick-issue nature of many of Fidelity

+Life's products, it is important to our business to be able to access underwriting services on an as-needed basis.
 Using outsourced contract underwriters gives Fidelity Life the flexibility to meet this need.